+The Company's senior credit facility requires the Company to finance acquisitions of real estate with a minimum of 25% of the purchase price in equity.
+The Company believes this requirement restricts its long-term real estate strategy.
 The purpose of Restaurant Holdings is to provide a source of capital to fund the purchase of restaurant real estate and, when sold, provide potential upside to the Company.
 Upon acquisition of real estate, Restaurant Holdings leases such real estate to the Company and utilizes rent revenue to pay the interest expense on its bank debt.
-The Company's senior credit facility requires the Company to finance acquisitions of real estate with a minimum of 25% of the purchase price in equity.
-The Company believes this requirement is dilutive to its long-term real estate strategy.

-Restaurant Holdings leverages a revolving credit facility with a bank other than the Company's senior lender that allows for borrowings up to \$55,125 secured by its interest in the real estate and personal guarantees of owners.
-As of January 1, 2023 and January 2, 2022, Restaurant Holdings had bank debt obligations totaling \$12,025 and \$9,818, respectively.
-Restaurant Holdings additionally entered into a note payable resulting from the purchase of ownership interest in 2022.
-As of January 1, 2023, the note had an outstanding balance of \$925, for total debt obligations of \$12,950.
+Restaurant Holdings leverages a revolving credit facility with a bank other than the Company's senior lender that allows for borrowings up to \$55,375 secured by its interest in the real estate and personal guarantees of owners.
+Restaurant Holdings additionally entered into a note payable resulting from the purchase of a partnership interest in 2022 with an outstanding balance of \$866 and \$925 as of December 31, 2023 and January 1, 2023, respectively.

-Notes to Consolidated Financial Statements January 1, 2023 and January 2, 2022
+Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023

-Included in the consolidated balance sheets as of January 1, 2023 and January 2, 2022 are the following amounts related to Restaurant Holdings, before eliminating entries:
+Included in the consolidated balance sheets as of December 31, 2023 and January 1, 2023 are the following amounts related to Restaurant Holdings, before eliminating entries: